tuanvnguyen556/Search_Engine/README.md

 4. indexer_path_old.tsv
 5. posting.txt

+The indexer will create the files above and the indexer will only create them if they do not exist within the folder
 MAKE SURE TO GO INTO indexer.py
 TO CHANGE THE LOCATION OF THE developer directory

-line 16 should be:

-directories variable should be a string path to the developer folder
+line 16 should be changed so that the directories variable is a string path to the developer folder

-Finally In order to run the indexer, you must open up your terminal and run this command
+Finally, in order to run the indexer, you must open up your terminal and run this command

 python launch.py

 ~USER INTERFACE~

-if you want a terminal interface
+THIS WILL START THE SEARCH ENGINGE if you want a terminal interface

 Run this command:

 python query.py

+Please wait momentarily until the terminal requests for an input You can simply enter your query right after

-To exit from the query terminal enter this command:
+To exit from the query terminal

+enter this command:

 quit the query